-Use it: Boost the flavor of meat dishes like lamb, chicken and pork.
-Or add it to a mocktail!
-Get our recipe for the Blackberry-Rosemary Fizz.
+Use it: Boost the flavor of meat dishes like lamb, chicken and pork, or add it to a mocktail.

 Tip: Freeze sprigs of rosemary in ice cubes for a beautiful addition to sparkling water.